 Or so we gathered from our reading of The Dharma Bums.

-What we’re trying to say here is that, while woodland chalets and desert lodges are fun and stylish, they’re still a little too close to civilization.
-Which is fine if you’re just looking to unwind a little.
+What we’re trying to say is that, while treehouses and desert lodges are fun and stylish, they’re often a little too close to civilization, which is fine if you’re just looking to unwind a little.
 But if samadhi is what you seek, you’re probably not going to reach it at the Ace Hotel & Swim Club, okay?

 As Confucius wrote, “Wherever you go, go with all your heart.”
 We’re pretty sure he was talking about renting a fire lookout tower.

-In the 1930s, the U.S. Forest Service built a large number of rustic shelters in various public lands to house employees known as fire lookouts, whose job it was to spot the smoke of wildfires and notify firefighters.
-Typically located on a mountain summit for maximum viewing distance, these shelters often consisted of one room surrounded by windows, flanked by shutters to block the unforgiving noonday sun.
-They are typically outfitted with only a bed, a propane stove, and possibly a table and chair.
+In the 1930s, the U.S. Forest Service built a large number of rustic shelters, known as fire lookouts, in various public lands to house employees whose job it was to spot the smoke of wildfires and notify firefighters.
+Typically located on a mountain summit for maximum viewing distance, these shelters consisted of one room surrounded by windows, flanked by shutters to block the unforgiving noonday sun.
+They are often outfitted with only a bed, a propane stove, and possibly a table and chair.

 Finally, fire lookouts must be reserved well in advance of your trip.
-Don’t be sore — it’s actually a traveling mercy.
-The last thing you want is to arrive at your remote destination, only to realize you forgot topic clean underwear and matches.
+Don’t be sore — it’s actually a mercy.
+The last thing you want is to arrive at your remote destination, only to realize you forgot to pack clean underwear and matches.
 Adventure at this level requires thoughtful preparation and mindful intention.